Happy Holidays from Pro Teck Valuation Intelligence!

 The Home Value Forecast Top 10 ranking system is purely objective and is based on directional trends.
 It’s not a listing of what markets are most expensive or most in need of inventory — it ranks market momentum at a specific point in time.

-From all of us at Pro Teck, have a happy and prosperous 2020!
+From all of us at Pro Teck, we hope you and your family have a happy and healthy 2021!

 ABOUT PRO TECK’S MONTHLY HOUSING MARKET REPORT

 The Home Value Forecast uses a ranking system that is purely objective and is based on directional trends of nine market indicators.
 Each indicator is given a score based on whether the trend is positive, negative or neutral for that series.
 For example, a declining trend in active listings would be positive, as would an increasing trend in average price.
 A composite score for each CBSA is calculated by summing the directional scores of each of its indicators.
 From the universe of the top 200 CBSAs, each month we highlight topics and trends in the real estate market.